Outlawed (comics): Critical reception

 The story overall received mixed reviews.
 On Comic Book Round Up, the story received a score of 7.3 out of 10 based on 18 reviews.

 In a review of Outlawed #1, Matt Morrison from Kabooom wrote "Fans of Champions may enjoy this series, but it is hard to recommend it to anyone else.
 Familiarity with the characters is assumed, so new readers will be left in the dark.
 The story, while competently executed, is far too derivative of earlier series.
 And the artwork is merely okay, apart from a few oddly awful panels.
 Despite this, it's better than Civil War, but that's damning with faint praise."
 Hannibal Tabu, in his review of the issue for Bleeding Cool, commented that "On a good side, the ability of Eve Ewing to make a compelling script remains untouched. [...]
-The artwork from Jacknto, Grrundetjern and Cowles likewise takes make dynamic choices in presenting this tragedy.
+The artwork from Jacknto, Grundetjern and Cowles likewise takes make dynamic choices in presenting this tragedy.
 Here's the thing … there is a long history of legislative efforts to rein in metahumans [...].
 Taking a tragedy this close to the actual failings in our world while many of us are cloistered behind locked doors, others are forced into potentially virally lethal streets and others laugh in the face of it … it's not exactly entertainment, and maybe not what we need right now".

 Kevin Erdmann, for Screen Rant, stated that unlike the first Civil War event, "the Champions end up creating a very satisfying ending".
 Erdmann highlighted that "not only does Viv Vision confess to her teammates and take responsibility for her actions in Outlawed's inciting incident, but the Champions also discover that the corrupt company Roxxon is under contract with the U.S government, and that they are the ones responsible for the cruel 'reeducation camps' the public has had no idea about. [...]
 However, the story doesn't end by simply making Roxxon the villains.
 The Champions equally recognize that they need to hold themselves more accountable for their actions, and need to be better in the future for their own safety as well as for others".
 Erdmann commented that the resolution is "much more satisfying" than Civil War's because the various characters accept responsibility and are able to come to a compromise with Senator Patrick.